goluckyryan/SOLARIS_DAQ/README.md

 - The CoincidenceLengthT not loaded.
 - Sometime, the digitizer halt after sent the /cmd/armacquisition command.
 This is CAEN library problem.
 - Event/Wave trig.
 Source cannot set as SWTrigger.
+- For PSD, it cannot use minimum dataformat.